ashu00026/CarRentals/README.md

    - The Spring Boot application will be accessible at [http://localhost:8080](http://localhost:8080).
    - The MySQL database can be accessed on port 3306.
    - Go to [http://localhost:8080/api/login](http://localhost:8080/api/login) Enter username:john and password: John123.
-   - If the msg popped if `You are Logged in successfully` then you are good to go!
+   - If the msg popped is `You are Logged in successfully` then you are good to go!

 ## Directory Structure
 ```